20th Tony Awards

 The 20th Annual Tony Awards was broadcast on June 16, 1966, from the Rainbow Room at Rockefeller Center on radio station WCBS.
 This was the first afternoon Tony Awards ceremony.
 The Masters of Ceremonies were George Abbott and Ginger Rogers.
 The ceremony was sponsored by the League of New York Theatres in conjunction with the American Theatre Wing, which had previously solely arranged the ceremony.

+Eligibility

+Shows that opened on Broadway during the 1965–1966 season before May 26, 1966 are eligible.